High School Teacher Job Description

 Private high school teachers are not always required to have a 4-year degree, but the U.S. Bureau of Labor Statistics (BLS) notes that private high schools may still favor applicants who have a bachelor's degree (www.bls.gov).
 The BLS also notes that prospective candidates may consult the National Council for Accreditation of Teacher Education and the Teacher Education Accreditation Council, which accredits education programs for teachers (www.bls.gov).
 These institutions may help candidates to facilitate their entry into the profession.

 While in college, prospective high school teachers may simultaneously participate in a teacher preparation course or program, which is typically required by state licensing boards and may be a part of their curriculum to earn a degree.
 These programs usually provide aspiring teachers with experience in student-teacher interactions.

 Public high school teachers must also be licensed in the state in which they are going to teach.
 Private high school teachers may be exempt from this requirement.
-According to O*NET statistics from 2014, 87% of high school teachers held a bachelor's degree, while 10% had a master's degree and 2% had a post-baccalaureate certificate.

 High school teachers may also opt to complete a professional certification through the National Board for Professional Teaching Standards (www.nbpts.org).
 Completing a certification is voluntary, but teachers may wish to obtain this for the potential career benefits, including possible salary increases.
 Additionally, the NBPTS certification is nationally recognized for teachers who may move from one state to another during their careers.

 Employment Outlook and Salary Info

-Jobs for high school teachers (also known as secondary school teachers) are predicted to increase 6% from 2014-2024, according to the BLS.
-In 2015, the BLS listed the median annual salary of high school teachers at $60,440.
-However, high school teachers in the top paying states of Alaska and New York made an average salary of over $79,000 per year.
+Jobs for high school teachers are predicted to increase 8% from 2016-2026, according to the BLS.
+In 2018, the BLS listed the median annual salary of secondary school teachers at $60,320.
+However, high school teachers in the top paying states of California and New York made an average salary of over $80,000 per year.